Abhiek187/Numerical-Approximation-Methods/README.md

+# Numerical-Approximation-Methods

+These are programs that estimate values of differential equations using different methods.
+This is also a test of using Jekyll Themes for the README.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Abhiek187/Numerical-Approximation-Methods/edit/master/README.md) to maintain and preview the content for your website in Markdown files.